ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/server-rendering.md

 ### Web (Server) Components

-Everyone else gets to use their component model for authoring pages, so why not Web Components!
+Everyone else gets to use their component model for authoring pages, so why not Web Components!?
 When using `export default`, Greenwood supports providing a custom element as the export for your page content, which Greenwood refers to as **Web Server Components (WSCs)** and uses [**WCC**](https://github.com/ProjectEvergreen/wcc) as the default renderer.

 This is the recommended pattern for SSR in Greenwood: